vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 #.
 Designate one cluster as *PrimarySite*, and one as *RecoverySite*.
 We recommend you rename each cluster within Prism to aid with identification during this lab.

 #.
-Configure a Primary (and optionally a Secondary) network within Prism, including IP Address Management (IPAM) on one or both networks.
+Configure a Primary (and optionally a Secondary) network within Prism, including IP Address Management (IPAM) on one or both networks, including DNS, and an IP Pool.
 This lab requires 2 IP addresses per attendee, per physical cluster (2 at the Primary site, 2 at the Recovery site).

 .. note::